MZanggl/react-inline-cssinjs/readme.md

-# Inline CSS in JS
+# React Inline CSS in JS

 Extension to CSS in JS libraries that turn inline styles to classnames.